Adoption Rate, Benefits, Depth, and Types of In-Housing Buying Functions Versus Europe

 May 25, 2018 marked the day that General Data Protection Regulation (GDPR) laws went into effect in Europe, triggering massive compliance for firms to give consumers more control over the collection and use of their personal data.
 For advertisers and publishers, GDPR requires gaining consent for all types of tracking mechanisms used in targeting including IP address, cookies, location coordinates, and device IDs.
 The onset of GDPR heightened the possibility that European brands’ targeting abilities would be blunted by consumers withholding consent for tracking.

 Importance of GDPR Compliance

 Our survey of brands collected vital information on the importance and impact of GDPR eight months after its inception.
-Virtually all brands (99 percent) considered GDPR compliance to be critical, with 67 percent expressing extremely or somewhat (32 percent) importance.
-During brand interviews, one marketer conveyed the need to maintain GDPR compliance during programmatic transactions.
+Virtually all brands (99 percent) considered GDPR compliance to be critical, with 67 percent expressing extremely or somewhat (32 percent) important.
+During interviews, one marketer conveyed the need to maintain GDPR compliance during programmatic transactions.
 “There’s an element of fear when you’re doing in-housing, that you don’t have the agency to fall back on when something goes wrong.
 So GDPR and brand safety are two fundamental in-housing elements that need to be developed.”

 GDPR Impact on Data Quality